 Clustering makes data centers liquid

 Data centers are no longer just collections of computing instances and servers.
 Increasingly data centers are fully virtualized software-defined clusters that offer elastic partitioning of applications.
 Apache Mesos is a cluster resource manager that enables you to distribute and run a variety of tasks within a shared pool of cluster nodes.
 Mesos is flexible in terms of the types of tasks it enables you to execute on clusters.
 You can execute long-running services in Docker containers using Marathon.
 You can schedule MapReduce jobs in your Hadoop cluster.
-And you can Cassandra distributed databases or cron-like jobs using Chronos.
+And you can run Cassandra distributed databases or chron-like jobs using Chronos.

 Find your Mesos masters